The Way Home (2002 film): Plot

-Sang-woo, a spoiled city boy, is unimpressed by the unsophisticated nature of his poor grandmother's home, which has neither electricity nor running water.
-He acts rudely to his grandmother, ignoring her at times and calling her a byungshin, or "retard," at others.
+Sang-woo, a spoiled city boy, is repulsed by the unsophisticated nature of his poor grandmother's home, which has neither electricity nor running water.
+He is rude to her, ignoring her at times and calling her a byungshin, "retard", or dummy.

 Sang-woo continues to attempt to acclimatize to his unfamiliar environment.
 One of the grandmother's neighbors is a hard-working country boy who attempts to become friends with Sang-woo, but is rebuffed.
-The other is a young girl who Sang-Woo is enamored by, but she is more interested in the country boy.
+The other is a young girl who Sang-Woo is enamored of, but she is more interested in the country boy.

 Meanwhile, Sang-woo's grandmother is patient and hardworking, spending her time caring for her melons and attempting to care for Sang-woo despite his disdain.
-Sang-woo's Game Boy runs out of batteries so he asks his grandmother for money for new ones.
+He grudgingly threads her needles because her eyesight is bad but otherwise he spends all his time playing alone.
+His Game Boy runs out of batteries so he asks his grandmother for money for new ones.
 But she is poor and has none.
-But when she has none, in an effort to coerce her, Sang-woo insults her, throws away her shoes, breaks one of her vases, and draws graffiti on her house walls.

-When this plan fails to extract money from his grandmother, Sang-woo steals her ornamental hairpin to trade for batteries.
-He attempts to trade the silver hairpin at a local shop but the shopkeeper, a friend of his grandmother's, hits him on the head and sends him home.
+Sang-woo insults her, throws away her shoes, breaks one of her vases, and draws graffiti on her house walls.
+He steals her ornamental hairpin and tries to trade it at a local shop but the shopkeeper, a friend of his grandmother's, hits him on the head and sends him home.

-Sang-woo complains about eating home-cooked food and demands his grandmother provide him with Kentucky Fried Chicken.
-In a well-intended but misunderstood attempt to please him, she purchases a live chicken from the market and prepares a home-made boiled chicken dish for Sang-woo.
-When Sang-woo sees it he becomes upset and cries.
+Sang-woo complains about the food and demands his grandmother provide him with Kentucky Fried Chicken.
+She makes a laborious trip to town and brings home a hen, which she kills and boils.
+Sang-woo screams and rejects the drumstick but at night he eats it in secret.
 The next morning, his grandmother becomes ill.
-Sang-woo serves her the remaining chicken while caring for her.
-He also returns his grandmother's hairpin.
+Sang-woo serves her the remaining chicken while caring for her and replaces the pin in her hair while she sleeps.